linuxdeepin/deepin-deepinid-client/src/resource/privacy/End-User-License-Agreement-Community/End-User-License-Agreement-Other-en_US.md

-## End User License Agreement for Deepin OS
+#   End User License Agreement for Deepin OS

-Updated date:  August 3th, 2020
+Updated date: December 8th, 2020

 Welcome to use Deepin OS (“the software”),  which is maintained and issued by Deepin Community.